 How to Keep Your Trees Healthy During Hot Weather in Hawaii

 If trees could talk, they’d probably file formal complaints about the weather right along with the rest of us.
 Sure, they like it warm, but there’s a limit.
 Tropical species thrive in warmth, but extended periods of high heat mixed with drying trade winds create conditions that weaken roots, reduce growth, and increase the risk of limb failure.
-A tree that appears perfectly healthy in spring can show sudden decline by late summer if the early heat sets the wrong foundation.
 Strong tree health during hot weather never happens by accident.
 It comes from consistent, informed maintenance that supports the entire structure from the roots upward.
+The solution comes from understanding how Hawaii’s heat affects the soil, the canopy, and the natural stress cycle.

 Deep, Slow Watering Gives the Best Results